fireship-io/fireship.io/content/courses/nextjs/_index.md

 - 🚅 Dynamic routing and project organization
 - 🔥 Advanced data fetching and caching
 - 👲 User authentication with Auth.js
-- 📅 Data modeling with Postgres and Primsa
+- 📅 Data modeling with Postgres and Prisma
 - 🤔 How to migrate from previous versions of Next.js

 ## 🦄 What will I build?

 You will build a simple **Social Media Platform** inspired by sites like [MySpace](https://spacehey.com/) and Facebook where users can befriend each other.
-The goal of this project is to introduce you to Next's rendering, data-fetching, and caching strategies.
+The goal of this project is to introduce you to Next's rendering, data fetching, and caching strategies.

 ## 🤔 Is this Course Right for Me?

 <div class="box box-blue">
 This course is intermediate level 🟦 and expects some familiarity with React.js, JavaScript, and web development.
-The content is fast-paced and similar to my style on YouTube, but far more in-depth and should be followed in a linear format.
+The content is fast-paced and similar to my style on YouTube, but far more in-depth and it should be followed in a linear format.
 </div>